 - Sprinkle with your favorite spices (I always learn toward garlic powder, onion powder, paprika, and/or chili powder and sea salt).
 Note: if you follow a Low-FODMAP diet, use dried herbs like oregano and thyme instead of garlic powder and onion powder.

-- Place salmon on the second-to-top shelf in your oven and broil for 8 to 12 minutes, depending on the thickness of your salmon.
+- Place salmon on the third-to-top shelf in your oven and broil for 8 to 12 minutes, depending on the thickness of your salmon.
 10 minutes works for me in most cases.
 If you like rare salmon (raw in the center), broil for 6 to 8 minutes.

 Paired with the Stir Fry Vegetables , or my Crowd-Pleasing Roasted Vegetables and/or Spicy Kale Salad with Roasted Garlic, this insanely simple meal is one I make more frequently than I’d like to admit.
-I try to add more variety to my weekly meals but I always find myself coming back to this one.

 More Crispy Skin Salmon Recipes: